jeffgcameron/EmployeeTracker/README.md

 * [Questions](#questions)

-undefined

 ## Installation
-please install node_modules in order for this application to fuction properly.
+Please install node_modules in order for this application to fuction properly.

 ## Usage
-using node.js, this application is used to track employees so that you are able to easily see each aspect of the employees' position, department and manager. if a role or manager changes, this application easily allows you to update to reflect these changes.
+Using node.js, this application is used to track employees so that you are able to easily see each aspect of the employees' position, department and manager. if a role or manager changes, this application easily allows you to update to reflect these changes.

 ## License
 This application is covered under the MIT license.

-## Contributing

 ## Tests
 I tested this application through node.js.